Risk management

 Risk description

-Demand for Bilia’s products and services are influenced by fluctuations in the business cycle and the Car Business is the part of the operations that are influenced most by changes in the business cycle.
-In a recession, customers can postpone or refrain the car purchase.
-Factors that are significant include, among others, interest rate levels, labor market, stock market, financial option and fuel prices.
+Demand for Bilia’s products and services is affected by fluctuations in the economy, and the Car Business is the part of the operation that is influenced most by these fluctuations.
+In a recession, some customers choose to postpone or refrain from buying a car.
+Significant factors include interest rates, the labour market, the stock market, financing opportunities and fuel prices.
 Reduced demand for cars may also affect the value of cars in inventory and cars sold with guaranteed residual values.
-Also events such as ongoing wars in Ukraine and the Middle East, pandemics and natural disasters can have significant direct or indirect consequences for Bilia’s market and turnover, such as government lock down and product shortage.
+Events such as political instability, military rearmament, wars, pandemics and natural disasters can also have a significant direct or indirect impact on Bilia’s market and turnover.

 Opportunities and management

-The Service and Fuel Businesses are less impacted by changes in the business cycle since cars require service, repairs and fuel regardless of the state of the economy.
-Sales of used cars are less affected by changes in the business cycle as customers choose a used car over a new car in these situations.
+The Service and Fuel Businesses are less impacted by changes in the business cycle since cars require servicing, repairs and fuel regardless of the state of the economy.
+Sales of used cars are less affected by changes in the business cycle as customers choose a used car over a new car.
 However, a deep recession could also affect the Service Business and sales of used cars.
-Events such as ongoing wars, pandemics and natural disasters are managed in line with government rules and recommendations, the aim being to continue with business as usual as far as possible.
+Events such as war, pandemics and natural disasters are managed in line with government rules and recommendations, the aim being to continue with business as usual as far as possible.

 Risks related to authorization Agreements